ansys/actions/doc/source/release-actions/index.rst

 Release GitHub action
 ---------------------
-This action allows for deploying all Python library artifacts into the `GitHub releases section
+This action deploys all Python library artifacts into the `GitHub releases section
 <https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository>`_
 of a repository.